rapha-pereira/service-desk/README.md

 It essentially is different from original project that used XAMPP and a php api but its better with modern packages, structure and a bit more interesting for me.

 Github's codespaces needs that we public the port of the service-desk-api everytime npm start runs, that is the only downside of this application :(

+To get mariadb up and running, you need to:
+`sudo service mariadb start`
+# to verify status
+`sudo service mariadb status`

+To access it:
+`sudo mysql`

+To run the API, you need to:
+`cd service-desk-api`
+`npm start`